 Dos and Don’ts of at-home cocktail crafting with herbs:

-DO: Make a syrup or shrub on your stovetop by combining equal parts sugar and water over a boil.
+Make a syrup or shrub on your stovetop by combining equal parts sugar and water over a boil.
 Toss in a handful of your favorite herb and let it impart its essence.
 Bottle and keep refrigerated.
 “A shrub is a classic cocktail ingredient.
 It is a drinking-vinegar base which has been infused with herbs, fruits, and spices,” says Gray, who suggests pairing watermelon and mint.
 Blood orange, ginger, and lavender are another great combo.